ovh/docs/pages/web/microsoft-collaborative-solutions/feature_delegation/guide.en-ie.md

 > This solution requires knowledge of the software or interface you would like to use.
 We have provided general information below on how to proceed, but we recommend contacting a specialist provider and/or getting in touch with the publisher of the interface or software if you encounter any difficulties.
 We will not be able to assist you ourselves.
 >

-#### 2.1 Use your access permissions.
+#### 2.1 Using your access permissions

 - **From the Outlook Web Application (OWA)**

-Go to <https://www.ovh.ie/mail/> and enter the login details for the Exchange account that has been delegated permissions.
-Once you have logged in, right-click on the name of the account in the menu on the left-hand side, then select `Add shared folder`{.action}.
+Log in via the [OVHcloud webmail](https://www.ovh.ie/mail) using the credentials for the Exchange account that has been delegated permissions.
+Once you are logged in, right-click on the name of the account in the menu on the left-hand side, then select `Add shared folder`{.action}.

 In the window that pops up, enter the name for the account that holds the delegated permissions, then click `Add`{.action}.
 The account will then appear in the left-hand menu, and you can view its content.